DQNEO/minigo/README.md

 # Description
 `minigo` is yet another Go compiler made from scratch.

+* No dependency on yacc/lex
 * No dependency on external packages/libraries
-* No dependency on yacc/lex things

 Lexer and parse are written by hand.
 Standard libraries are also made from scratch.

+It depends only on gcc as an assenmbler and linker, and on libc as a runtime.

 # Notes